 Factors affecting the personal lifestyle

-Other reasons of jowls may be found in your surroundings or as a consequence of your lifestyle choices.
+Other reasons for jowls may be found in your surroundings or as a consequence of your lifestyle choices.
 These are some examples:

 Facial expressions: Making specific facial expressions often may stretch out your face or neck skin.